maxxu123456/myvaultbackup/Summer 2024/Art History/June 16 2024 Museum Notes.md

 ![[IMG_8282.jpeg]]
 Pieter Bruegel the Elder, *Tower of Babel*.

 It is a biblical scene from the book of genesis.
 Everyone spoke the same language when in the grace of god.
 Humanity wanted to get closer to god so they built a tower.
-God didn’t like the tower and smashed it so difffere r languages form.
-It is very Italians since betel studies in Italy.
-He uses the knowledge of the colosseum to express the tower.
+God didn’t like the tower and smashed it so different languages form.
+It is very Italianate since Bruegel studies in Italy.
+He uses the knowledge of the roman colosseum to express the tower.
 There is also atmospheric perspective and a comprehensive landscape.

 ![[IMG_8283.jpeg]]
 Pieter Bruegel the Elder, *Hunters in the snow*